 Hang on Mama, Daddy and/or faithful church volunteer.
-No need to panic.
-Nine times out of 10, doubt is not a sign that your sweet kid is headed to hell and is going to walk away from truth.
-Doubt is a healthy and normal part of faith.
-Our response to their doubts can make all of the difference.
+No need to panic!
+Nine times out of 10, doubt is not a sign that your sweet kid is headed to hell.
+He or she won’t necessarily walk away from God’s truth.

 Appreciate that this child felt safe enough with you to ask a really hard question or express a deep concern.
-Don’t blow it off but don’t blow it out of proportion either.
+Don’t blow it off, but don’t blow it out of proportion either.
 Avoid any hint of shame for asking a question that may have taken a lot of courage to voice.
 Of course, some questions may just be random and off-hand.
 Ask for clarification.
-Say something like, “What’s made you think about that?” or, “Tell me more about what you’re thinking.”
+Say something like, “What’s made you think about that?” or “Tell me more about what you’re thinking.”

 The Psalms are full of questions from David, a man after God’s own heart, as well as other writers.
 It is OK to ask God hard questions and to ask hard questions about God.
 We never want to squash that in a child.
 Encourage hard conversations with complicated answers.
-These are the conversations you want your kids to have!
+These are the conversations you want kids to have!

 By asking the questions and seeking answers, kids have the opportunity to strengthen their faith, not weaken it.
 Imagine if they have these thoughts but don’t seek better answers and instead just dwell on the doubt?
 God often uses this process in all of us to bring us closer to Him.
 Jeremiah 29:13 says, “You will seek me and find me when you search for me with all your heart.”

-- Don’t feel like you have to protect God.
 God is big enough for our questions.
 Ask Job.
 He also knows that we are thinking them, whether we voice them or not.
-It is much healthier for our kids to learn how to handle doubt and questions rather than just internalize them.
-This Sunday my pastor, Sam Rainer, said, “In a free market of ideas, Christianity does well.
+It’s much healthier for kids to learn how to handle doubt and questions rather than just internalize them.
+My pastor, Sam Rainer, says, “In a free market of ideas, Christianity does well.
 Among all the faith stories, we have the better, true story.”